huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] Saturday Night Live
 - [ ] Fridays

-#### On "Happy Days", which charaacter would turn on the jukebox by hitting it?
+#### On "Happy Days", which character would turn on the jukebox by hitting it?

 - [ ] Chachi
 - [ ] Potsie